 Prairie grasslands provide essential habitat for grassland birds and other prairie wildlife.
-However, most of the prairies that once covered southern Alberta, Saskatchewan, and Manitoba have been plowed and even the remaining tracts of native prairie grasslands are under threat.
+However, most of the prairies that once covered of southern Alberta, Saskatchewan, and Manitoba have been plowed and even the remaining tracts of native prairie grasslands are under threat.
 Ranchers are under tremendous market pressure to plow and cultivate rather than maintain traditional pastures.
+As farmers and ranchers, you are the guardians of one of the world's most endangered ecosystems, the prairie grasslands.
 Grazing is essential to keep grasslands healthy, and in the absence of the once free-roaming bison, cattle become vital to manage the health of the prairie ecosystem.
 As farmers and ranchers, you are the guardians of the one of the world's most endangered ecosystems, the prairie grasslands.
 Birds Canada has compiled this guide to help prairie producers and landowners access the financial incentives that are available to help preserve, enhance, or restore grasslands and other important prairie habitats.

 Prairie Canada is at the confluence of three migratory flyways forming a 'bottleneck' in the hourglass of North American bird migration where millions of migratory songbirds, shorebirds, and others stopover to rest and refuel on their long migrations between the arctic and boreal regions of Canada and their southern wintering grounds.
 Waterfowl and prairie shorebirds often nest in the grass and then raise their young in or near the pothole wetlands.
 Several species of grassland birds are only found on North American grasslands and rely on the grasslands for nesting habitat where they raise their young.
-The abundance of such a variety of species that rely on the prairie ecosystem throughout their annual cycle highlight its importance for birds in North America.
+The abundance of such a variety of species that rely on the prairie ecosystem throughout their annual cycle highlight its importance for birds in North America and because of their varied roles in the ecosystem.

-Birds are important parts of our ecosystems, and because of their varied roles in the ecosystem and that they are mostly easy to spot, birds serve as important indicators of ecosystem health - our present day "canaries in the coal mine".
+Birds are important parts of our ecosystems, and because their varied roles in the ecosystem and that they are mostly easy to spot, birds serve as important indicators of ecosystem health - our present day "canaries in the coal mine".
 Some of the ecosystem functions that birds facilitate are control of 'pests' such as rodents and insects, nutrient cycling through foraging and waste processing, seed distribution, and even pollination.
 In fact, birds contribute billions of dollars every year to the global GDP through these ecological services.
 They can also provide us with moments of beauty and simplicity in our hectic and complicated lives: the sight of a hawk drifting silently overhead, the melody of a meadowlark on a still evening.